GStreamer/gstreamer/Android+tutorial+5+A+Complete+media+player.markdown

 MIME type it has.

-If a new media is selected, it is passed onto the native code (which will set the pipeline to READY, pass the URI onto `playbin2`, and bring the pipeline back to the previous state).
+If a new media is selected, it is passed onto the native code (which will set the pipeline to READY, pass the URI onto `playbin`, and bring the pipeline back to the previous state).
 The current position is also reset, so the new clip does not start in the previous position.